engsiraj/engsiraj/README.md

 ###  Itian, Geek and a Student !

-🔭 Frontend developer
+🔭 Frontend developer.  <br/>
-🌱 I’m currently learning React JS.
+🌱 I’m currently learning React JS.  <br/>
-🤔 Exploring new technologies and developing software solutions and quick hacks.
+🤔 Exploring new technologies and developing software solutions and quick hacks. <br/>
-🎓 Studied Information technology and Computer programming.
+🎓 Studied Information technology and Computer programming. <br/>
-✍️ Watching and Trying out latest design trends as hobbies/side hustles.
+✍️ Watching and Trying out latest design trends as hobbies/side hustles. <br/>
-⚡ Fun fact: I love to design and travelling
+⚡ Fun fact: I love to design and travelling. <br/>
-☕ I believe, a cup of Tea can be the solution for any stress.
+☕ I believe, a cup of Tea can be the solution for any stress.  <br/>

 ### Tech Stack